Providing quality drinking water and reliable sewer service.

 A summer sewer usage cap was implemented in 2003 and amended in 2006 to account for outside water usage that does not require sewer processing.

-To take advantage of the usage cap and save, fill your pool or water your new landscaping after your April meter reading so you can take full advantage of the summer usage cap.
+To take advantage of the usage cap and save, fill your pool or water your new landscaping after May 1st so you can take full advantage of the summer usage cap.

 What is a Summer Sewer Usage Cap?

 The Summer Sewer Usage Cap is a method of calculating your sewer bill to more accurately reflect sewer usage in the summer, when many homeowners increase their outdoor water usage.

 Mason residents receive both water and wastewater utility services.
 Wastewater is the water that runs down the drain in your home and through underground sewer pipes to the city’s water reclamation facility, where it is processed and returned to the environment.

 The sewer rate structure is based upon water usage.
 For each cubic foot of water used, you are charged both a water fee and a sewer fee.
 The sewer usage cap was established to adjust for the fact that water used outdoors, such as for watering lawns, does not enter into the Mason sewer system.
 Fees are not charged on summer water usage that exceeds a cap amount that is based upon your winter usage.

 The usage cap is different for each homeowner, and is based on the amount of water you used during the winter.
 The calculation is the average monthly usage of water at your home during the months of December through April.
 That average becomes your cap for the summer months (May through November).